The 5 Principles of Lean

 For production: Where do we keep the tools needed?
 What happens next?
 Does it change if the order is for 50 tables or for 5,000?

-Guiding question: What happens next and who does it?
+For this Lean principle, the guiding question is: What happens next and who does it?

-Guiding question: How can we think in a smart, streamlined way to reduce the steps needed to provide the most value to our customer?
+The guiding question for this Lean principle is: How can we think in a smart, streamlined way to reduce the steps needed to provide the most value to our customer?

 Guiding question: How can we transform our approach so that we have exactly the quantity the customer needs, exactly when she needs it?